terjanq/Flag-Capture/Harekaze2018/Unnormalized-form-Data/README.md

 ```

 After the part of understanding how the given relations work I was planning to rewrite them into some language I know ( Yes, I know nothing about `PostgreSQL` ).
 But I moved to analyzing the `flag function` first.
-Well analyzing is a big word because all I have done was to change some code and watch how function adapts to that change...
+Well analyzing is a big word because all I have done was to change some code and watch how the function adapts to that change...
 Running the command from [operation.txt] returns the following output.

 ```sh